The current state of employee engagement worldwide

 4 key employee experiences are holding companies back

 Why are great workplaces so rare?
-The study reveals four challenges common to most workplaces today:1.
-Equity.
-More than half of workers feel pay and promotions are handled unfairly.
+The study reveals four challenges common to most workplaces today:

 These challenges mean that the average company is missing out on the full potential of its employees.